 Some lesbians were transients and, ultimately, were able to experience more freedoms than their domestically rooted counterparts.
 Same-gender couples could rely on claims of traveling together for safety and companionship without having to justify their relationships.
-Finding a female to be in a relationship with was difficult, too, which is why a lot of women opted for same-gender relationships.
+Finding a female to be in a relationship with was difficult, too.
 Women met each other at universities or in prisons, but living openly as a couple was difficult and isolating.
 In her book about lesbianism in the 20th century, Lillian Faderman recounts a story of a couple in Texas who had no idea other lesbians even existed for over 20 years.

 Nudism Spread Throughout The US

 With changes in attitudes about sexuality and morality, nudism found increased popularity in the US during the early 1930s.
-Already quite popular in Europe, nudism thrived during the first decades of the 20th century as the "naturalism" movement.
+Already popular in Europe, nudism thrived during the first decades of the 20th century as the "naturalism" movement.
 Relaxed ideas about showing skin during the Great Depression benefited nudists who had unsuccessfully attempted to practice during the 1920s, during which time the movement still faced opposition.
-Despite efforts to ban nudism in major cities like New York and Chicago, there were also proposals to open nude beaches in the latter half of 1932.
+Despite efforts to ban nudism in major cities like New York and Chicago, some people expressed support for the creation of nudist spaces.